 The amount of variable compensation to be awarded to employees is appropriately adjusted for risk in accordance with the Company's UK Compensation Risk and Performance Adjustment Process.
 Key considerations that are taken into account in the risk adjustment process include financial measures such as revenue, Net Income After Tax, Economic Profit and regulatory capital and non-financial risk factors such as conduct and credit, market and operational risk exposure against risk appetite.
-Upon completion of the review, adjustments for risk may be recommended for consideration in the approval of final variable compensation7.
+Upon completion of the review, adjustments for risk may be recommended for consideration in the approval of final variable compensation6.

 In October 2014 RBC Europe Limited obtained unanimous approval from its sole shareholder to operate a maximum ratio between the fixed and variable components of remuneration of 200% of the fixed component of the total remuneration for each individual as required under the UK remuneration rules and Article 91(1)(g) of CRD IV.
-At its meeting in June 2022, UK HRC resolved not to recommend a change to that ratio to the shareholder.